 This section describes how to remove the modules in the oscilloscope in detail.
 To install the removed parts or replace a new part, follow the instructions in reverse order.

-6.3.1 To Remove the Handle and Foot
+6.3.1 To Remove the Cover

-Figure 11 To remove the handle and foot
+Figure 11 To remove the cover